arangodb-foxx/demo-aye-aye/README.md

 ### Libs

-Further libraries, but this feature is not used in the aye_aye.
+Further libraries, but this feature is not used in the aye-aye.

 ### The App